badrinathvm/StepperView/.github/pull_request_template.md

-## Before you make a Pull Request, read the important guidelines:

 ## Description

 Please include a summary of the change and which issue is fixed.
-Please also include relevant motivation and context.
-List any dependencies that are required for this change.

-Fixes # (issue)

 ## Type of change

-Please delete options that are not relevant.

-- [ ] Bug fix (non-breaking change which fixes an issue)
+- [ ] Bug fix
-- [ ] New feature (non-breaking change which adds functionality)
+- [ ] New feature
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [ ] Breaking change
 - [ ] This change requires a documentation update

 ## How Has This Been Tested